qgis/QGIS-Documentation/source/docs/user_manual/introduction/general_tools.rst

 Layer definition file
 ---------------------

-The layer definition can be saved as a ``Layer Definition File`` (:file:`.qlr`) using
+Layer definitions can be saved as a ``Layer Definition File`` (:file:`.qlr`) using
 :menuselection:`Export --> Save As Layer Definition File...` in the layer's context menu.
-A layer definition file (:file:`.qlr`) includes a reference to the layer's data source and the style of the layer.
+A layer definition file (:file:`.qlr`) includes references to the data source of the layers and their styles.
-:file:`.qlr` files are shown in the Browser Panel and can be used to add the layer (with the saved style) to the Layers Panel.
+:file:`.qlr` files are shown in the Browser Panel and can be used to add the layers (with the saved style) to the Layers Panel.

 .. index:: Variables, Expressions